 Faculty News

-On December 26, 2025, the Faculty of History, Economics and Law held a final meeting of the Faculty Council dedicated to summarizing the results of th Read more
+On February 27, 2026, the Faculty of History, Economics and Law held a career guidance meeting with students of the «Foundation» program and future ap Read more

 Rules for maintaining psychosocial health in quarantine